tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 including the namespace to ensure uniqueness of the name amongst all the TE Tunnels present on devices and controllers.
 The configured TE Tunnels can be reported with the name of the device embedded within the TE Tunnel name.
-For initiated TE Tunnels from the controller, the controller is responsible to ensures that TE Tunnel names are unique.
+For TE Tunnels initiated by the controller, the controller is responsible to ensure that TE Tunnel names are unique.

 alias: